Knowledge base

 - archives

-- This allows you to customize the synchronization of these folders with IMAP clients such as Outlook, iOS Mail, Thunderbird, Spark, etc.
+- This notably allows you to customize the synchronization of these folders with IMAP clients such as Outlook, Mail iOS, Thunderbird, Spark, etc.

-- Be careful this does not change the shelf-life limit e-mails placed in some of these special folders.
+- Note that this does not change the retention period for emails placed in some of these special folders.

 Prerequisites

-- Have a valid accessto the Web app Mail Infomaniak (online service) mail.infomaniak.com)in which the email address is attached.
+- Have a valid access to the Web Mail Infomaniak app (online service mail.infomaniak.com) to which the email address is attached.

-- Having permission to modify special folders: if you had been invited to Mail to manage your address, it is possible that the Mail Service Manager will have you withdrawn this right from its admin account.
+- Having permission to edit special folders: if you had been invited to Mail to manage your address, it is possible that the Service Mail manager has removed this right from their admin account.

 To modify these special folders: